United Way Miami Inc

 - Oral health services (preventive and restorative)

-- Healthy lifestyle programs for K-8 students
+- Healthy lifestyle programmes for K-8 students

 - Home visitation and family support